-- 1. The provider must maintain insurance that - a. includes coverage for comprehensive general liability, vehicle automotive liability, and workers' compensation, as is appropriate to the services the provider is certified to offer recipients; and - b. names Senior and Disabilities Services, Provider Certification Section, 1835 Bragaw Street, Suite 350, Anchorage, AK 99508-3487, as a certificate holder for that insurance; a copy of the Certificate of Insurance or similar document showing insurance coverage must be submitted with its application for certification or recertification. - 2.
+- 1. The provider must maintain insurance that - a. includes coverage for commercial general liability, commercial automobile liability, and workers' compensation, as is appropriate to the services the provider is certified to offer recipients, in the following amounts: - i.
+Workers' Compensation Insurance: The provider shall provide and maintain, for all employees engaged in work, coverage as required by AS 23.30.045, and, where applicable, any other statutory obligations including but not limited to Federal U.S.L. & H. and Jones Act requirements.
+The policy must waive subrogation against the State. - ii.
+Commercial General Liability Insurance: covering all business premises and operations used by the provider in the performance of services under this agreement with minimum coverage limits of \$300,000 combined single limit per claim. - iii.
+Commercial Automobile Liability Insurance: covering all vehicles used by the provider in the performance of services under this agreement with minimum coverage limits of \$300,000 combined single limit per claim; and - b. names Senior and Disabilities Services (SDS), Provider Certification and Compliance Unit, 1835 Bragaw Street, Suite 350, Anchorage, AK 99508-3487, as a certificate holder for that insurance; a copy of the Certificate of Insurance or similar document showing insurance coverage must be submitted with its application for certification or application to renew certification. - 2.
 The provider may charge fees for services at rates no higher than those charged to private pay clients for comparable services. - 3.
-The provider must - a. maintain financial records to show the provider's capacity, at all times, to meet at least three months of operating expenses, including funds to - i. pay employee salaries and employee-related tax obligations timely; - ii. maintain current general liability and worker's compensation insurance; - iii. maintain operations in a physical office space; - iv. ensure service delivery to all recipients served by the provider; - b. implement a financial system, based on generally accepted accounting principles, that ensures claims for payment are accurate; - c. maintain, in accordance with 7 AAC 105.230, records that support claims for services; - d. cooperate with all required audits; - e. report to the Medicaid fiscal agent, and void or adjust, amounts identified as overpayments; and - f. cooperate with investigation and remediation activities. - 4.
+The provider must - a. maintain financial records to show the provider's capacity, at all times, to meet at least three months of operating expenses, including funds to - i. pay employee salaries and employee-related tax obligations timely; - ii. maintain current commercial general liability, commercial automobile liability, and worker's compensation insurance; - iii. maintain operations in a physical office space; and - iv. ensure service delivery to all recipients served by the provider; - b. implement a financial system, based on generally accepted accounting principles, that ensures claims for payment are accurate; - c. maintain, in accordance with 7 AAC 105.230, records that support claims for services; - d. cooperate with all required audits; - e. report to the Medicaid fiscal agent, and void or adjust, amounts identified as overpayments; and - f. cooperate with investigation and remediation activities. - 4.
 The provider may not submit a claim for reimbursement - a. until services have been rendered; - b. for services rendered by an individual who does not have documentation of a current, valid criminal history check or variance; or - c. for services that are not specified in the recipient's support plan or documented in accordance with 7 AAC 105.230. - 5.
-The provider must report suspected Medicaid fraud, abuse, or waste, or suspected financial exploitation of a recipient, to the Medicaid Fraud Control Unit by calling 1-907-269-6279, by sending a message to FAX number 1-907-269-6202, or by submitting a Medicaid Fraud/Elder Abuse Complaint Form.
+The provider must report suspected Medicaid fraud, abuse, or waste, or suspected financial exploitation of a recipient, to the Medicaid Fraud Control Unit by calling 1-907-269-6279, by sending a message to fax number 1-907-269-6202, or by submitting a Medicaid Fraud/Elder Abuse Complaint Form.